Menu

 3. Who do I wish to look after my children’s personal needs and financial well-being if I were to die before they become adults?

 4. What sort of life insurance coverage do I need at this stage of my life and considering my future goals?
-Book a FREE Needs Analysis with an advisor if you aren’t sure!
+Reach out to your advisor if you aren’t sure!

 Nobody said these questions were easy – but knowing the answers ahead of time and recording your wishes in legally binding documents can help your loved ones avoid a costly, time-consuming, and emotionally stressful scenario.
 That’s right, incorporating estate planning into your larger financial plan will make it easier on yourself and for the people you love most.